lanteksms/LantekCodingChallenge/README.md

 - Manufacturer
 - Cutting technology

-You can create the application as either a command line application or web application:
+You can create the application as either a command line application or a web application:

 - .NET or JavaScript/TypeScript (you can use Angular/React/Vue.js) for web applications.
 - .NET for command-line applications

 Think about the type of work you would like to do at Lantek and choose an appropriate application type and platform.

 ### 2.3.
-The requirements
+The Requirements

-Feel free to spend as much time on the exercise as you like, as long as the below requirements are met.
+Feel free to spend as much time on the assignment as you like, as long as the below requirements are met.
 We would guide you to spend no more than 2-3 hours on this assignment.

-We also take into consideration the answers to the technical questions (included in the markdown file) and what you would like to have added if you had more time.
+We also consider the answers to the technical questions (included in the markdown file) and what you would like to have added if you had more time.

 **_Requirements_**